 PPR Pts: 394 | 1/2 PPR Pts: 341.5 | Standard Pts: 289

 2. Saquon Barkley – I bet Charles Barkley could’ve been a great tight end.
 Turrible running back, but great tight end.
 Did you know Antonio Gates played basketball in college?
 Probably not, no one ever talks about it.
-Chuck’s brother Saquon (not true) is maybe the most talented african-american running back in the league.
-Is that racist?
-I’ve been told it’s always racist if you have to ask.
-Damnit!
-The Giants took their offensive line seriously this offseason, spending an early first rounder and a third rounder on upgrades to the frontline.
+Chuck’s brother Saquon might be the most talented running back in the league.
+And the Giants took their offensive line seriously this offseason, spending an early first rounder and a third rounder on upgrades to the frontline.
 I won’t be at all surprised if Barkley’s the #1 overall player in every format in 2020.

 2020 Projection: 1,200 rushing yards, 80 receptions, 640 receiving yards, 12 total touchdowns in 14 games